Why You Hate Exercise

 Think about how exercise fits into your goals and values—do you want to be around to watch your grandkids grow up?
 Are you planning to travel when you retire?
 If diabetes, heart disease, or obesity run in your family, you saw relatives suffer over the years.
 Exercise is the fountain of youth.

-According to the current federal guidelines, adults should do at least 2 hours and 30 minutes a week of moderate-intensity exercise, an hour and 15 minutes a week of vigorous aerobic physical activity, or a combination of the two.
+According to the current federal guidelines, adults should do at least two hours and 30 minutes a week of moderate-intensity exercise, an hour and 15 minutes a week of vigorous aerobic physical activity, or a combination of the two.
 Ideally, you’d spread the activity through your week, in at least 10-minute chunks.
 Also aim for muscle-strengthening activities at least twice a week.

 An easy way to start is to aim for 30 minutes of activity five days a week, perhaps just walking briskly.
 Can you walk during your lunch break?
 Can you walk to public transportation to work, or park your car 15 minutes away from your destination and walk to and fro?
 Don’t wait for the weekend to get in all your exercise, as you’ll be more prone to injury or missing your workout.